wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

-But that rule meant that you had to expect participating communities of any quality, from bleeding edge research projects from the China Academy of Science to hello-world projects made by first-time programmers, and their members to be any kind of people you may possibly meet in streets or psychiatric hospitals (again no offence to people actually suffering mental disorders).
+But that rule meant that you had to expect participating communities of any quality, from bleeding edge research projects from the China Academy of Science to hello-world projects made by first-time programmers, and their members to be any kind of people you may possibly meet in streets or psychiatric hospitals (I will elaborate, but no offence to the patients who are actually suffering from mental disorders).

 [Brian Fox]: https://en.wikipedia.org/wiki/Brian_Fox_(computer_programmer)
 [Bash]: https://www.gnu.org/software/bash/

-## They give stars to each other's repos
+## They gave stars to each other's repos

 When I was invited into the WeChat group of 400+ community representatives, I found some members were greeting each other and offering to give stars to each